What makes a great team member?

 At heart, when you learn to be a line manager you learn how to take a group of individuals and get them to work together as a team.

 The whole point of working in a team is to leverage the different skills and abilities of the people in a team.

-If someone can’t work well with others they can’t be part of a team.
+If someone can’t work well with others they can’t be part of a team or an organisational structure.

 At best, this will reduce their ability to contribute.